MICHAELKITH/hello-microverse/README.md

 # 📖 Hello Microverse <a name="about-project"></a>

-**Hello Microverse** is a simple project to get started with linters and best practices for version control with git
+**Hello Microverse** is a simple project to get started with linters and best practices for version control with git.

 ## 🛠 Built With <a name="built-with"></a>